copiousfreetime/hitimes/README.md

 ### TimedValueMetric

-Use a Hitimes::TimedValueMetric to calculate statistics about batches of samples
+Use a `Hitimes::TimedValueMetric` to calculate statistics about batches of samples.

 ``` ruby
 timed_value_metric = Hitimes::TimedValueMetric.new( 'batch times' )